aliterc/aliterc.github.io/index.md

 I have taught Photoshop in school once.
 Our school was opposite China Petrol University.
 My dad had his own invention of a big machine.
 I could lead teams to sell things, organise team to shot videos.
 My Phsycology, Crisis management were good.

+- 1014 Boris and Brexit gym punchbags help Londoners vent their rage

+LONDON (Reuters) - Londoners fed up with Brexit can vent their rage with a special gym routine that includes high-intensity exercises like pummeling punchbags bearing photographs of some of the main players like Boris Johnson and Jean-Claude Juncker.

+The 30-minute circuit also features the “Theresa May Sack Race,” “Jacob Rees-Logg lifts” and “Politico Headslammer” in which participants slam balls on to pictures of British Prime Minister Theresa May and opposition Labour party leader Jeremy Corbyn.

+There is also a “Cameron Quitters’ Corner” named after May’s predecessor David Cameron to take time out.

+The Brexfit classes are being offered by fitness company Gymbox, whose boss Marc Diaper said the theme was chosen by a members’ poll of their main frustrations with living in the British capital.

+Fifty two percent of respondents said Brexit, followed by rent prices and train delays.

+“We thought well, what better way to actually release frustration and anger than actually put on a Brexfit class as we’ve called it, where you can actually punch your most hated politician in the face on a punch bag,” he told Reuters.

+The course was designed with the help of an anger management expert, said fitness instructor Boriss Visokoborskis.

+“It’s for our members to relieve the stress caused by Brexit, and all the frustration they see in the mass media and internet and so on,” he added.
+“They are leaving our classes feeling relieved, lighter and they do something good for themselves, they work on their body.”

+Student Ania Jarzabkiewicz, 26, originally from Poland, said she felt “amazing” after the class.

+“I have a problem to get my student loan because of Brexit, so today I really take out my frustration on this whole situation and I feel really good,” she said.

+Fitness coach George, 25, said his favorite exercises were the sack races and punch bags.
+In this particular class, leading Brexiteer and former Foreign Secretary Johnson bore the brunt of his frustration.

+“It’d be wrong to punch him in the face in real life so ... doing it on a punch bag there’s nothing wrong with that, and it’s definitely a great way to get your frustration out,” he said.

+With six months until Britain leaves the EU, May has yet to reach a deal on the terms of the divorce, and her plan for future trade ties has been rebuffed by both the EU and many in her own Conservative Party.

+Corbyn said this week that Labour would vote against a Brexit deal based on May’s proposals, the strongest warning yet to a prime minister whose plan to leave the EU is hanging by a thread.

-- 1013 Scripts and utilities for working with markers Paul Tuersley provides a script on the AE Enhancers forum for splitting layers at layer markers.
+- 1013 Scripts and utilities for working with markers

+Paul Tuersley provides a script on the AE Enhancers forum for splitting layers at layer markers.

 Lloyd Alvarez provides scripts on the After Effects Scripts website that do the following: